ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ![pfSense setup 7](images/pfsense-vm-11_1.png){.thumbnail}

-Make sure the settings are matching from what is shown in the bellow screenshot, then select the `Add`{.action} icon to create our gateway.
+Make sure the settings are matching from what is shown in the below screenshot, then select the `Add`{.action} icon to create our gateway.

 ![pfSense setup 8](images/pfsense-vm-11_2.png){.thumbnail}

 ![pfSense setup 9](images/pfsense-vm-11_3.png){.thumbnail}

-Make sure the settings are matching from what is shown in the bellow screenshots and enter your `Gateway IP`.
+Make sure the settings are matching from what is shown in the below screenshots and enter your `Gateway IP`.
 Make sure to open the advanced settings.

 ![pfSense setup 10](images/pfsense-vm-11_4.png){.thumbnail}